LiangliangNan/Easy3D/README.md

 * High-level encapsulation of OpenGL and GLSL for efficient rendering a set of points, lines, and/or polygons (and thus point clouds, mesh surfaces, scalar fields, vector fields) be easily rendered by writing a few lines of code.
 * A viewer that can be used directly to visualized 3D scenes in various formats.

-It can also be used as starting point for developing more sophisticated 3D viewers.
+Easy3D is quite suitable for research and educational purposes.
+It can also be used as starting point for developing more sophisticated 3D applications.

+---

 ### License
 Easy3D is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License or (at your option) any later version.
 The full text of the license can be found in the accompanying LICENSE file.